Skip to content

 A New Pastor and New Home

 In October 1979, Jim Gaderlund, with his wife Pam and two sons, came from Portland to serve as pastor.
-Six months later the little church moved its services to the Grange hall on Bailey Hill Road, where it would meet for the next seven years.
+Six months later the little church moved its services to the Grange Hall on Bailey Hill Road, where it would meet for the next seven years.

 Pastor Jim remembers that services at the Grange had some interesting distractions.
 Because the building was so old, fire drills were held on a regular basis to make sure that everyone knew what to do.
 A persistent woodpecker provided a noisy accompaniment for a number of sermons, and everyone could hear when somebody flushed the toilet.
 The building was cold in the winter, so it was a good idea to dress warmly.